wahula4/liri-node-app/README.md

 # liri-node-app

-Twitter search
+TWITTER SEARCH <br>
-node liri.js my-tweets
+in the console run -- node liri.js my-tweets

-Movie search
+MOVIE SEARCH <br>
 in the console run -- node liri.js movie-this '<movie name here>'

-Spotify search
+SPOTIFY SEARCH <br>
-node liri.js spotify-this-song '<song name here>'
+in the console run -- node liri.js spotify-this-song '<song name here>'

-Do what it says search
+DO WHAT IT SAYS <br>
-node liri.js do-what-it-says
+in the console run -- node liri.js do-what-it-says